 Build cache only supports msbuild builds using the cl toolset (cl.exe).

-How is this Different from the Helper Cache
+How is Build Cache Different from the Helper Cache

 When Helpers are given a task, the files they need to process are stored in the Helper Cache.
 If the same exact file is sent, the Helpers still process it again, but the files do not need to be re-transferred.